EricStratton/EricStratton/README.md

  <div>
   <p>
   🌱 I'm currently enrolled in Epicodus training as a Full Stack Web Developer.
-Feel free to check out my projects and do not hestiate to contact me by <a href=stratttonericj@gmail.com>email</a> or through LinkedIn <a href=https://www.linkedin.com/in/eric-j-stratton/>here</a>.
+Feel free to check out my projects and do not hestiate to contact me by <a href=mailto:stratttonericj@gmail.com>email</a> or through <a href=https://www.linkedin.com/in/eric-j-stratton/>LinkedIn</a>.
   </p>
   <p>✨Thank you for stopping by!✨</p>
 </div>